Moussaka - my kids just love saying it - "MOO saka"

 Instructions

 - Start by making the tomato sauce.
-Saute the onions for a couple of minutes and then add the garlic and continue sautéing until the onions are translucent.
+Saute the onions for a few minutes, add the garlic, and continue sautéing until the onions are translucent.

-- Add the rest of the sauce ingredients and simmer uncovered for approximately 30 minutes.
+- Add the remaining sauce ingredients and simmer uncovered for approximately 30 minutes.

 - Prepare the eggplant by placing the slices onto an oiled baking sheet.
 Season with some salt, then cover with aluminum foil and bake at 375°F until tender.
 This will take about 30 minutes.